 Supporting Clauses: 3.2.3.1, 3.2.3.2, 3.2.3.3, 3.2.3.4 Important Note: No changes to Clause No changes to Clauses in IRFM Standard v2.0.
-Clause Guidance: If studies show that the spawning or nursery areas or other essential habitats in the fishing area are at risk and highly vulnerable to negative impacts of particular fishing gear, such impacts shall be limited in range relative to the full spatial range of the habitat or else action is taken to avoid, minimise or mitigate such impacts.
+Clause Guidance: area are at risk and impacts shall be limaction is taken to aveilable into account an identified through so If studies show that the spawning or nursery areas or other essential habitats in the fishing area are at risk and highly vulnerable to negative impacts of particular fishing gear, such impacts shall be limited in range relative to the full spatial range of the habitat or else action is taken to avoid, minimise or mitigate such impacts.
 Management measures must take into account and protect through closures significant continuous stony coral areas, identified through scientific and formal methods.
-Known thermal vents shall be protected through area closures to fishing activities with gear that has significant bottom impact during normal operation.
-Evidence Rating: Low 🗌 Mediu ım 🗌 High ✓ Non-conformance: Critical 🗌 Major 🗌 Minor 🗌 None 🗹
+Known thermal vents shall be protected through area closures to fishing activities with gear that has significant bottom impact Evidence Rating: Low 🗌 Medium 🔲 High 🗹 Non- conformance: Critical 🗌 Major 🗌 Minor 🗌 None 🗸

-Cod spawns all around Iceland by smaller regional spawning components, however the main spawning areas are situated in the south, southwest and west of Iceland.
+Icelandic haddock is mostly limited to the Icelandic continental shelf and is mainly found on the southern, western and northern parts of the shelf area, but 0-group and juveniles from the stock are occasionally found in East Greenland waters.
+Apart from this, larval drifts links with other areas have not been found.
 Large areas within the Icelandic EEZ are closed for fishing, either temporarily or permanently.
 These closures are aimed at protecting juveniles and spawning fish and protecting vulnerable marine ecosystems.
 Restrictions on the use of gear are also in effect.
 Thus the use of bottom trawl and pelagic trawl is not permitted inside a 12-mile limit measured from low-water line along the northern coast of Iceland.
 Similar restrictions are implemented elsewhere based on engine size and size of vessels.
 Hydrothermal vents and cold water corals are protected via area closures.